-Imagine doing 'Christianity' differently.
-Is a 'God' still the answer to life's questions?
 The bishops talk of 'Re-imagining' the Church.
-You can't do that if the beliefs always remain the same.
+You can't do that if the faith required always remains the same.
 What was considered 'true' in the past might not be 'true' now'.
 But hardly anyone wants to talk about that or to question the historic doctrines and creeds.
-The status often given to the Bible prevents many of us from seeing faith as intellectually or morally possible.
-We have learnt a lot more since then!
+We wrote them; so we can change them.
+The New Testament was written ABOUT Jesus, not BY Jesus (or God).
+We might now think differently.
+The status often given to the Bible prevents many of us from seeing faith as intellectually or morally reasonable.

-There may be an 'unutterable beauty' (Studdert-Kennedy) or an 'infinite mystery' (John Churcher) behind it all.
-But once you have uttered its name, or claim to know all about it, that's no longer what you are talking about.
+So many of the usual assumptions are now up for discussion.
+Starting with the idea of any God at all.
+There may be an 'unutterable beauty' or an 'infinite mystery' behind it all.
+I cannot possibly know.
+The word 'God' could be used to mean the indescribable depth to all existence.
+But once you have uttered its name, or claim you know all about it, or turned it into a 'person', that's no longer what you are talking about.
 Those 'gods' are ours alone.
-Most people think it's all superstitious nonsense; maybe they're right.
-But there's a long human story here that we're in danger of losing.
+They're all own images, metaphors and pictures.
 So let's at least make it clear that it's all our own ideas that we are discussing.
-Then perhaps more will join in the conversation, rather than just ignoring us or feeling excluded unless they conform.
+Then perhaps more will join in the conversation, rather than just ignoring it or feeling excluded unless they conform.

 My reflections are like a film 'based on the book' or a screenplay 'inspired by real events', not just a carbon-copy of the original.
 They are a kind of 'midrash' - a commentary on and development of the original Judao-Christian texts and beliefs, not merely their repetition.
 So, for example, this contemporary image, from Sri Lanka after the dreadful bombings, is a symbol that Jesus stands with us, here on earth, in our suffering, pain, loss and violence, not up in heaven watching.
 My human journey includes Jesus when he was still remembered as a radical teacher, healer and prophet who lived on in people's personal/spiritual experience, not as the second member of an eternal Trinity.
-How might following him be re-interpreted in the light of what we now know to be true?
-We do not have to keep to the ancient path alone.
+How might following him be re-interpreted for our own time?

 The overwhelming majority of people are not convinced.
 It's a stone when we asked for bread.
 Just the same old wine in recycled wineskins.
 We need something genuinely new.